Nenkai/FORISOSUnpacker/README.md

 # FORISOSUnpacker

-File unpacker for games built with the FORIS OS engine, used by VNs created by 0verflow, mainly intended for:
+File unpacker (`PACK/*.cmp` files) for games built with the FORIS OS engine, used by VNs created by 0verflow, mainly intended for:

 * S.S.D.S.
 Setsuna no Akogare